0x80/isolate-package/README.md

 will only find the packages directly in that folder and not at `packages/nested/more-packages`.

-You can, however, declare multiple packages folders like `["packages/*", "apps/*"]`.
+You can, however, declare multiple packages folders.
+I personally like to use `["packages/*", "apps/*", "services/*"]`.
 It's just that the structure inside them should be flat.

 ## Usage